All Episodes

 This seems to imply that all of these kinds of reports spring forth from the CFR, maybe?

-So they put out the Foreign Affairs, but Foreign Affairs is a public-facing propaganda outlet, so that's not actually what we're talking about.
+So they put out the foreign affairs, but foreign affairs is a public-facing propaganda outlet, so that's not actually what we're talking about.

 It might still be one of the types of reports, but it's still coded.

-So then you have the completely unspecific reference to all sorts of other reports that the CFR puts out to the president or internally or interdepartmental briefs, whatever the fuck that means, in between departments of what?
+So then you have the completely unspecific reference to all sorts of other reports that the CFR puts out to the president or internally or interdepartmental briefs, whatever the fuck that means in between departments of what?

 jordan holmes

-You know, the Department of Evil and the Department of More Evil.
+It's, you know, the Department of Evil and the Department of More Evil.

 dan friesen

-These tell their true plans.
+So these tell their true plan.

 jordan holmes